Make People Better

-Make People Better is a 2022 documentary film about the use of genetic engineering (called CRISPR gene editing) for making healthier humans.
-Directed by Cody Sheehy of the Rhumbline Media, it was originated by Samira Kiani, a biotechnologist then at Arizona State University.
-It focusses the circumstances involving Chinese biologists He Jiankui who created the first genetically modified humans in 2018.
+Make People Better is a 2022 documentary film about the use of genetic engineering (called CRISPR gene editing) to enhance two twins girls to be immune to HIV.
+Directed by Cody Sheehy of Rhumbline Media, it was originated by Samira Kiani, a biotechnologist then at Arizona State University.
+It focuses on the circumstances involving Chinese biologist He Jiankui who created the first genetically modified humans in 2018.
 Featured experts included Antonio Regalado, senior editor for biomedicine of MIT Technology Review, who first discovered and revealed the secret experiment, and Benjamin Hurlbut, a bioethicist at the Arizona State University.

-The film was released on 13 December 2022 as a streaming media on the online screening platform of the Hot Docs Canadian International Documentary Festival, and simultaneously launched on iTunes Store and Amazon Prime Video.
+The film was released on 13 December 2022 by Gravitas Films and Internationally by Cats & Docs.
+It premiered at the Hot Docs Canadian International Documentary Festival, and was simultaneously launched on the iTunes Store and Amazon Prime Video.
 The title was taken from James Watson's reply as He asked him, "Do you think that that's [genetically modifying babies is] a good thing to do?"